 - A. DNA test kits must be requested through the ABGA website or directly from the ABGA office. - B. Only current ABGA or JABGA members can request DNA testing. - C. Only the current owner of the animal can request DNA Testing. - i.
 Written and signed confirmation from the current owner on record or their descendants will be required for the release to test an animal not belonging to the member requesting to test said animal. - ii.
 If an animal has previously been tested using STR technology, any current or previous owner of that animal may pay to have the DNA transitioned to SNP technology.
-(01-14-2025) - D. All DNA test kit requests must be accompanied by the appropriate test fee. - E. The following will be submitted DIRECTLY TO THE ABGA approved DNA testing facility: i.
+(01-14-2025) - iii.
+If an animal has previously been tested using STR technology, that remaining stored sample will take precedent to test before a new sample can be submitted for testing with SNP technology.
+If the remaining stored sample is degraded or there is insufficient sample remaining to do additional testing, a new sample would be required. - D. All DNA test kit requests must be accompanied by the appropriate test fee. - E. The following will be submitted DIRECTLY TO THE ABGA approved DNA testing facility: - i.
 Fully completed test kit signed and dated. - ii.
-All required samples - F. No tampering with or modifying of the information printed on the individual animal test kit. - G. The ABGA-approved DNA testing facility will remit all results directly to the ABGA to be included in the animal's permanent record. - H. Upon submission of the original certificate of a DNA tested animal to the ABGA office for transfer or correction, the ABGA certificate will bear the printed statement "DNA SNP Tested" for animal that have been tested through UC Davis using SNP technology. - No correction fee will be assessed to add "SNP Tested" onto the certificate.
+All required samples - F. No tampering with or modifying of the information printed on the individual animal test kit. - G. The ABGA-approved DNA testing facility will remit all results directly to the ABGA to be included in the animal's permanent record.

+- H. Upon submission of the original certificate of a DNA tested animal to the ABGA office for transfer or correction, the ABGA certificate will bear the printed statement "DNA SNP Tested" for animal that have been tested through UC Davis using SNP technology. - No correction fee will be assessed to add "SNP Tested" onto the certificate.
 A new printing fee will be assessed if member wants a reprinted certificate showing "SNP Tested."
 (01-14-2025) - I. No transfer of DNA testing to another animal each testing kit will be designated to a specific registered animal.
 No refunds for requested DNA testing after the testing kits have left the office.